 - Dwelling units, multiple unit dwellings, residential care homes, special care homes, and special needs housing shall not be located at grade.
-(Revised Bylaw No. 9695 April 27, 2020) - The maximum building floor area of each restaurant or retail store on a site shall not exceed 325m2 unless the building has a minimum of two storeys and is of mixed use, in which case the maximum building floor area of each restaurant or retail store may be increased to 465m2.
-(Revised Bylaw No. 9791 December 20, 2021) - The floor area of a lounge shall not exceed 50% of the public assembly floor area of the adjoining restaurant or 100 square metres, whichever is less. - Where a B1B District abuts any R District without the intervention of a street or lane, a side yard shall be provided of a width of not less than 1.5 metres for the side yard abutting the R District. - The maximum building height shall not exceed 14 metres, and shall not exceed 3 storeys.
+(Revised - Bylaw No. 9695 - April 27, 2020) - 2 The maximum building floor area of each restaurant or retail store on a site shall not exceed 325m2 unless the building has a minimum of two storeys and is of mixed use, in which case the maximum building floor area of each restaurant or retail store may be increased to 465m2.
+(Revised Bylaw No. 9791 December 20, 2021) - 3 The floor area of a lounge shall not exceed 50% of the public assembly floor area of the adjoining restaurant or 100 square metres, whichever is less. - 4 Where a B1B District abuts any R District without the intervention of a street or lane, a side yard shall be provided of a width of not less than 1.5 metres for the side yard abutting the R District. - 5 The maximum building height shall not exceed 14 metres and shall not exceed 3 storeys.

-- (1) Except as provided in subsection (2), the regulations governing signs in the B1B District shall be those contained in Signage Group No. 2 of Appendix A - Sign Regulations. - (2) Overhanging signs shall be permitted on the front face of a building in the B1B District.
+- (1) Except as provided in subsection (2), the regulations governing signs in the B1B District shall be those contained in Signage Group No. 2 of Appendix A Sign Regulations. - (2) Overhanging signs shall be permitted on the front face of a building in the B1B District.

-- (1) The regulations governing parking and loading in a B1B District are contained in Section 6.0. - (2) Notwithstanding any other provision of this bylaw respecting parking in a front yard, where a site has access to a lane, no parking shall be permitted in the front yard. - (3) The number of parking spaces required in the B1B District may be reduced by the number of parking spaces provided on the street which will primarily serve the subject property.
-The determination of the number of on-street parking spaces to be credited to the subject property shall be at the discretion of the Development Officer.
+- (1) The regulations governing parking and loading in a B1B District are contained in Section 6.0, subject to the following: - (a) where a site has access to a lane, no parking shall be permitted in the front yard.

 The regulations governing landscaping in a B1B District are contained in Section 7.0.
+(Revised - Bylaw No. 9789 - December 20, 2021)

 The regulations governing on-site waste spaces in a B1B District are contained in Section 5.0.
+(Revised - Bylaw No. 9863 - January 25, 2023)